frePPLe/frepple/doc/user-guide/model-reference/buffers.rst

                                    | From version 4.0 onwards, this field is deprecated.
 It is
                                      left only for backwards compatibility.
-New implementations and upgraded installs should use the easier modeling constructs itemsupplier, itemdistribution and itemoperation. detectproblems   boolean           | Set this field to false to supress problem detection on this buffer.
+New implementations and upgraded installs should use the easier modeling constructs itemsupplier, itemdistribution and operation. detectproblems   boolean           | Set this field to false to supress problem detection on this buffer.
                                    | Default is true.